TomDexterYoutube/Xeon-Rubidium/README.md

 ## PLEASE

-I dont want any money you can support this project by reporting bugs or giving sugestions!
+I don't want any money you can support this project by reporting bugs or giving sugestions!
-Post stuff in the issues section
+Post stuff in the issues section.